stevemclaugh/preservation-torrent/README.md

 - Because you can't add files to an existing torrent, thematically organized collections become unmanageable over time.
 Instead, assign datasets to torrent bundles in roughly chronological order.

-### Metadata for all datasets, along with torrent files and checksums, should be available from a trusted organization.
+### Metadata for all datasets, along with checksums, torrent files, and magnet links, should be available from a trusted organization.

 ### It isn't necessary to include extensive human-readable metadata in each torrent.

 - Remember that filenames are visible to the public via torrent trackers and the distributed hash table.
 Using UUIDs instead of human-readable filenames is a light form of obfuscation.

-- The master metadata collection will be a fairly small document, so it may be less of a preservation risk than the datasets.
+- The complete metadata collection will be a fairly small document, so it may be less of a preservation risk than the datasets.

-### If a dataset must be retracted/updated, a trusted organization can post a replacement torrent.
+### If a dataset must be retracted/updated, the trusted organization can post a replacement torrent.

 - Assiduous collectors will occasionally check their files against the master checksum list and download updated torrents as needed.